katur/eegi/README.md

 Python version is listed in `runtime.txt`.

-Package dependencies are listed in `requirements.txt`.
+Package dependencies, including Django itself, are listed in `requirements.txt`.
 These should be [pip](https://pypi.python.org/pypi/pip)-installed into a fresh [Python virtual environment](http://virtualenv.readthedocs.org/) wherever the project is served,